Beer Hall Putsch: The putsch

+In the morning, Hitler ordered the seizure of the Munich city council as hostages.

 By mid-morning on 9 November, Hitler realised that the putsch was going nowhere.
 The putschists did not know what to do and were about to give up.
 At this moment, Ludendorff cried out, "Wir marschieren!" ('We will march!').
 Röhm's force together with Hitler's (a total of approximately 2000 men) marched out – but with no specific destination.
 On the spur of the moment, Ludendorff led them to the Bavarian Defence Ministry.
 However, at the Odeonsplatz in front of the Feldherrnhalle, they met a force of 130 soldiers blocking the way under the command of State Police Senior Lieutenant Michael von Godin.
-The two groups exchanged fire which eventually resulted in the deaths of four state police officers and 16 Nazis.
+The two groups exchanged fire, which resulted in the deaths of 16 Nazis, four police officers, and one bystander.

-Although their defeat by the government forces forced Hitler and Ludendorff to flee Munich, it was the origin of the Blutfahne ('blood flag'), which was stained with the blood of two SA members who were shot: the flag bearer Heinrich Trambauer, who was badly wounded, and Andreas Bauriedl, who fell dead onto the fallen flag.
+Their defeat by the government forces forced Hitler and Ludendorff to flee, Hitler would be driven by Ernst Hanfstaengl to Uffing while Ludendorff would flee to Munich.
+It was the origin of the Blutfahne ('blood flag'), which was stained with the blood of two SA members who were shot: the flag bearer Heinrich Trambauer, who was badly wounded, and Andreas Bauriedl, who fell dead onto the fallen flag.
 A bullet killed Scheubner-Richter.
 Göring was shot in the leg, but escaped.
 The rest of the Nazis scattered or were arrested.
 Hitler was arrested two days later.

 In a description of Ludendorff's funeral at the Feldherrnhalle in 1937 (which Hitler attended but without speaking) William L. Shirer wrote: "The World War [One] hero [Ludendorff] had refused to have anything to do with him [Hitler] ever since he had fled from in front of the Feldherrnhalle after the volley of bullets during the Beer Hall Putsch."
-However, when a consignment of papers relating to Landsberg prison (including the visitor book) were later sold at auction, it was noted that Ludendorff had visited Hitler a number of times.
+However, when a consignment of papers relating to Landsberg prison (including the visitor book) was later sold at auction, it was noted that Ludendorff had visited Hitler a number of times.
 The case of the resurfacing papers was reported in Der Spiegel on 23 June 2006; the new information (which came out more than 30 years after Shirer wrote his book, and which Shirer did not have access to) nullifies Shirer's statement.